-This type of married pair is the most common.
-It makes it so two values may only ever appear together.
+This constraint makes it so two values may only ever appear together.

-A bi-directional married pair is the simplest type of married pair think about.
-Two values in this type of pair may only appear together.
+A mutually bound constraint is in some ways simpler to think about than a "regular" bound constraint type.
+Values in this type of constraint may only appear together.
 In the example above, 'Book Format = Digital’ will only every appear with 'Delivery Option = Email (Digital)' and vice-versa.
 That means:

 'Book Format = Digital’ will never appear in the same test with....'Delivery Option = Next Day,' nor 'Delivery Option = 2-3 Day.'